cds-snc/tti-tools-tracker/README.md

 ### How do I use it?

-All you need to do is install the GitHub application found here: _Coming soon!_
+All you need to do is install the [GitHub application](https://github.com/apps/cds-snc-time-to-interactive).

 You also need to be using a `deployment` implementation on GitHub. (ex.
 [Heroku's Review apps](https://devcenter.heroku.com/articles/github-integration-review-apps)).